-Term for old folk sayings, mostly in rhyme form, about the weather and the consequences for agriculture, usually drastically formulated as positive or negative.
-Predictions are made on the basis of past experience.
-They have been created over centuries by closely observing natural phenomena and have been passed on from generation to generation.
+Term for old folk sayings about the weather, usually formulated in rhyme, and the consequences for agriculture, usually drastically formulated as positive or negative.
+They are used to make predictions based on past experience.
+They have evolved over centuries through close observation of natural events and have been passed down from generation to generation.
 The predictions often refer to a so-called Lostag.
-Lost days (also known as lurtage) are fixed days in the calendar which, according to old folk belief, enable forecasts to be made about the weather conditions in the following weeks, months and, more rarely, the coming year, determine the most favourable time for various agricultural activities (such as sowing or harvesting) and also allow forecasts to be made about the expected harvest.
+According to old folk belief, these days make it possible to predict the weather conditions of the following weeks, months and, more rarely, of the coming year, to determine the best time for various agricultural activities (such as sowing or harvesting) and also to make forecasts about the harvest to be expected.